dy/piezo/docs/r&d.md

     ?+ callsite is supposedly fully predictive: there's no chance for arbitrary new callsites, is there?
   + we can slice existing memory easily

+## [x] List comprehension: how? -> last memory slot is dynamic, and length is increased every time array gets an item

+  * The size of final list is unknown in advance.
+It requires dynamic-size mem allocation.
+  ?
+Can we detect size in advance somehow?
+  ?
+We can reserve memory slot for dynamic ops and perform various stuff there
+    * we may need it anyways for memory swiggling ops ?
+Alternatively we can create large-dynamic slot for the time of creation, then dispose unused after init -> Just create new array and push members to it, increasing array's length.
+We suggest there's only one dynamic array at-a-time created, so it's safe to increase length on creating time.
+    -> Or better just write length after the array is created, eg. somewhere in dynamic `$alloc` method.

+## [ ] Import into function scope?

+  * `saw() = (@math#pi; pi*2+...)`
+  + allows avoiding conflicts

 ## [ ] Overdeclaring local variables

   * `(x=1; (x=2;))` - `x` in both scopes is the same variable, so that we can't declare `x` within nested scope this way.
   * that means there's one global namespace

+## [ ] Changing variables type `x=1;x=1.0;`

+  * that's problematic via wasm, since it enforces variable type: would be wrong to cast float to int